You’ve built a fancy website that would give any firm a run for their money.

 Similarly, order the points and sections in a logical fashion.
 It needs to align with what customers are thinking and feeling.

-Use strategic calls to action on every page that promote readers to do something that contextually relates.
+Use strategic calls to action on every page that encourages readers to do something that contextually relates.
 (Don’t use “Buy now” on an about page, for example.”

 Furthermore, learn what Google looks for when ranking pages.
 I like to tune into their official blog exactly for this reason.

-What you are waiting for?
+What are you waiting for?
 Go write some legendary copy or enroll in my copywriting course to get feedback and insider strategies.